Monisha Rajesh

 Monisha Rajesh (born 1982) is a British journalist and travel writer.

 Early life

 Rajesh was born in Norfolk, England, the child of two Indian doctors.
 The family moved from Sheffield to Madras, India, in 1991.
-After two years, "fed up with soap eating rats, stolen human hearts and [the] creepy colonel across the road, we returned to England with a bitter taste in our mouths", and she made only occasional visits to India over the next twenty years: "little more than the occasional family wedding had succeeded in tempting me back".
-She attended King Edward VI High School for Girls in Birmingham, the University of Leeds, and has a postgraduate diploma in magazine journalism from the Department of Journalism, City University.
+After two years they returned to England and she made only occasional visits to India over the next twenty years: "little more than the occasional family wedding had succeeded in tempting me back".
+She attended King Edward VI High School for Girls in Birmingham, studied French at the University of Leeds, and has a postgraduate diploma in magazine journalism from the Department of Journalism, City University.